-- Difficultly in defining a common vision: unlike corporate websites, it is difficult for a university to get all of its schools, divisions, centers, etc., to agree on a common vision for communicating on the web.
+- Difficultly in defining a common vision: unlike corporate websites, it is difficult for a university to get all of its schools, divisions, centres, etc., to agree on a common vision for communicating on the web.
 This is a classic example of a house-of-brands or a branded-house conflict.
 Only the administrative offices are under the fold for obvious reasons.
 Thus, it is not uncommon to come across a school or a division crafting their own vision, often citing the hyper competitive education marketplace as their main reason (e.g. business schools).

 - ‘Not invented here' syndrome: because of the above, web design tends to fall into the hands of many different local webmasters who make decisions based on local directives – usually motivated by one-upmanship.
 This results in the hotchpotch that users finally get to see, and unfortunately, to experience.

-- Lack of knowledge in user-centered design: this is crucial one.
-Because the needs of the user (or as Don Norman would say, people) does not take center stage, as the above two points show, design decisions are based on varying principles and random rationales leading to haphazard design outcomes.
+- Lack of knowledge in user-centred design: this is crucial one.
+Because the needs of the user (or as Don Norman would say, people) does not take centre stage, as the above two points show, design decisions are based on varying principles and random rationales leading to haphazard design outcomes.
 Unless there’s common understanding of user needs this is going to be a problem area for some time to come.

 Those in the know will have the urge to add to this list, but I guess the above is enough to provide hints of the complexity involved in the design and maintenance of university websites.

 Now, let’s see some areas of focus of the redesigns and how different universities are doing them.

 This is the big change.
 XHTML markup (usually 1.0 Transitional) and CSS are finding widespread acceptance.
 Some universities go even further.
 The University of Florida website is mentioned in the Professional CSS book for its CSS work and on its printer friendly pages (largely based on this A List Apart article).